 The door gasket is 3⁄4" Rope Gasket.
-You will have to dig the gasket out of the channel and then clean all the old gasket cement out of the channel being careful not to bend the rope channels.
+You will have to dig the gasket out of the channel and then clean all the old gasket cement out of the channel for the new sealant to adhere correctly when putting in new fire rope.
 Use only 3⁄4" Fire Rope to replace the door gasket.
-You can find it on our website as well.
+You can find it on our website if you cannot find it locally.
 Use high Temp Stove Gasket Sealer on all 3 sides of the channels to secure rope in place.
-Place a weight, like a big book over the gasket over-night and then re-install door.
-Note: A clean surface is crucial to your new gasket sealing properly.
+Place a weight, like a big book, over the gasket overnight and then re-install door.
+IMPORTANT NOTE: A clean surface is crucial to your new gasket sealing properly.
 DO NOT Try and re-seal over old gasketing Cement.